 A PMO must continuously consider both big-picture strategies and everyday functions to ensure that a project complies with overarching company goals.
 A successful “management mentality” should aim to tightly control company budgets, keep production and logistic functions on track, oversee manufacturing processes, and facilitate administrative regulations throughout the entirety of a project.

 From scheduling tasks and goals when the initial purchase order is placed to coordinating the production/manufacturing/delivery processes, management requires high levels of coordination and discipline.
 The efficient allocation of resources, including staff, is a core duty of the project manager to help streamline manufacturing projects.

-Communication is also vital; effective project management should deliver project updates and information to the internal and external personnel, and serve as a medium between clients and the company.
-If problems emerge at any stage in the manufacturing processes, the project manager needs to inform the appropriate parties and begin remediation.
+Communication is also vital; effective project management should deliver project updates and information to internal and external personnel and serve as a medium between clients and the company.
+If problems emerge at any stage in the manufacturing process, the project manager needs to inform the appropriate parties and begin remediation.
 By doing so, they can mitigate confusion and error while maximizing efficiency and accuracy for all parties involved.

 Sourcing Expertise From Partners

 Two of the most critical aspects of the supply chain management process are sourcing external customer awareness and internal expertise.
 In the injection molding industry, managers must coordinate a project to align with the customer’s expectations and manufacturer’s capabilities to ensure an optimal outcome.
 Because customer service is a vital resource to receive not only real-time information but scheduling and product availability, a project manager must bridge communication between all parties, including design engineers, clients, production teams, mold builders, research experts, and manufacturing engineers.

 When receiving materials, tools, or information from a third party, a project manager controls the cohesiveness and timeliness of both internal/external sources.
 Efficiently managing tasks and allocating resources will ensure design continuity and that the products produced closely match the customer’s needs and schedule.